KnudsenMorten/ClientInspectorV2/README.md

 ```

-## Data Collection (ensure data is in correct format and any "noice" was removed and relevant information has been added
+## step 2/4 - Data Collection (ensure data is in correct format and any "noice" was removed and relevant information has been added
 ```
 #-------------------------------------------------------------------------------------------
 # Collecting data (in)